MahamudHub/Engineering-61-Final-Web-Project/README.md

-ReadMe
 # Engineering-61 Final Project

-This framework has been built to automate the testing for a candid
+This framework has been built to test an application for the candidate assessment process at Sparta Global.
+Using selenium to build this framework we have automated test execution and engineered a reusable framework for testers to use.

-## Getting Started
+## Prerequisites

+Following the prerequisites below will allow you to work with the framework:

 The first step in using this framework is to clone the repository.
-Once you open the framework in your IDE following the prerequisites below will allow you to work with the framework however you please.
+Then open the framework in your IDE.

-## Prerequisites

-### Prerequisites: Properties
+### Preparing Properties File

 To use this framework, you will need to create a properties file in your resources folder to call all your credentials to login to the pages.